-As the elder population continues to grow, crimes against elders will continue to increase in numbers and complexity.
-The EPDU staff is trained and prepared to respond to the special needs of the elder population and to ensure equal access to the criminal justice system, focusing on the investigation and prosecution of crimes committed against persons who are sixty years of age or older including, but not limited to:
+As the older adult population continues to grow, crimes against older adults will continue to increase in numbers and complexity.
+The EPDU staff is trained and prepared to respond to the special needs of the older adult population and to ensure equal access to the criminal justice system, focusing on the investigation and prosecution of crimes committed against persons who are sixty years of age or older including, but not limited to:

 - Financial Exploitation